jneidel/jneidel.com/content/essay/no-interrupting/index.md

 sentence with what they think you were trying to say.

-As a consequence the person being interrupted has a harder time expressing themselves and navigating the conversation in a satifying way.
+As a consequence the person being interrupted has a harder time expressing themselves and navigating the conversation in a satisfying way.

 ## A serial offender